apache/incubator-streampark-website/blog/5-streampark-usercase-dustess.md

 StreamingContext = ParameterTool + StreamExecutionEnvironment
 ```

-- StreamingContext is the encapsulation object for Apache StreamPark
+- StreamingContext is the encapsulation object for Apache StreamPark™
 - ParameterTool is the parameter object after parsing the configuration file

 ```